-The construction of junior and senior accommodation, an entry gate and a tourism Centre will provide good accommodation facilities for the staff, and this will aid in proper management of the park.
+The construction of junior staff quarters and the entry gate will provide good accommodation facilities for the staff, and this will aid in proper management of the park.
 The gate will help increase park revenue thanks to better visibility and site attraction - part of the revenue is used for community revenue sharing and for park operations, both of which have social and environmental benefits.
 However, just like every development has a downside to it, construction of the project facilities is associated with a number of potential negative impacts such as accidents, waste generation, vegetation clearance, noise generation, among others most especially during the construction phase that need to be planned for.